LSEG-API-Samples/Article.WebSocketAPI.Javascript.QuoteWidget/README.md

 Software components used:

-* [Elektron WebSocket API](https://developers.thomsonreuters.com/elektron/websocket-api-early-access) - Thomson Reuters interface to access Elektron real-time market data.
+* [Elektron WebSocket API](https://developers.thomsonreuters.com/elektron/websocket-api-early-access) -  Interface to access Elektron real-time market data.
 * [Angular JS](https://angularjs.org/) (v1.6.5)- Googles Client-side JavaScript framework to build rich HTML applications.
 Not only provides an easy and intuitive capability to binding our content within our pages but also animated visual feedback of real-time updates.
 * [Bootstrap](http://getbootstrap.com/css/) (v3.3.7) - CSS templates providing useful styles for our display.
 * Access to ERT streaming services.